How long have I been eating a plant-based diet?

 I eat a whole food plant-based diet which focuses on eating anti-inflammatory foods.

 Over the last few years I have found I feel my absoulte best when I eat a whole food plant-based diet rich in fruit, vegetables, healthy fats, legumes and wheat-free whole grains.

 As I have PCOS (polycystic ovarian syndrome), eating a diet lower in saturated fat works to balance my hormones, give me energy and keep me slim.
-However, it is extremely important for me suffering from this syndrome - along with other's, to eat anti-inflammatory fats.
-So my sources of fat always come from flaxseeds, hemp seeds, chia seeds, avocado as well as other nuts and seeds.
-Along with having PCOS, I follow a wheat-free and processed sugar-free diet, as these foods are can cause inflammation in the body.
+However, it is extremely important for me suffering from this syndrome - along with other's, to eat anti-inflammatory fats (Omega-3 fatty acids).
+So my sources of fat always come from flaxseeds, chia seeds, hemp seeds, avocado as well as other nuts and seeds.
+Along with having PCOS, I follow a wheat-free and processed sugar-free diet, as these foods cause inflammation in the body.

 When I first started eating a plant-based diet I would use Cronometer to help track my macros - but also to make sure I wasn't under eating and make sure I was getting all my essential vitamins and minerals.
 I roughly average 2200 calories per day (this is based on my body weight and moderate activity level + breastfeeding requires me to eat even more calories).
 The more I exercise, the more calories I eat too.
 Note: I do NOT calorie count.
 This is just an estimate to give you I guide that I eat lots of food.

 What supplements do i take?

-I follow Dr. Libby Weaver and dietican Jack Norris' supplementation advice who recommend taking vitamin D3 (in the winter months or days when I don’t go outside), zinc, a vegan DHA Omega 3 oil from micro algae and B12 Methylcobalamin (disolved under the tongue).
-I also take whole food supplements such as barley grass juice powder, Hawaiian spirulina, and trace mineral drops.
+I follow Dr. Libby Weaver and dietican Jack Norris' supplementation advice who recommend taking vitamin D3 (in the winter months or days when I don’t go outside), zinc, a vegan DHA Omega 3 oil from micro algae and B12 .
 I make my own almond milk which I fortify with natural calcium.
-You can read some articles on why you should be supplementing with B12 here and Vitamin D here - vegan or not!